IanHipolito/AdvancedWebMapping/README.md

 * **User Location History Tracking:** This feature allows me to use Django admin backend tool to track users location history and current locations.

 # Tech Stack
-* Backend: Django with Django Templates to handle server-side logic.
+* Backend: Django with Django Rest Framework to handle user logins, registrations, updates and queries, and to handle server-side logic.
+Knox was implemented for token generation and authentication.
 * Database: PostgreSQL with PostGIS for storing and managing geospatial data.
 * Database Management: PgAdmin 4 for database management and monitoring.
-* Mapping: Leaflet JS and OpenStreetMap for displaying interactive maps with precise user location tracking.
+* Mapping: Leaflet JS and OpenStreetMap for displaying interactive maps with precise user location tracking, and OSRM API for route calculation.
 * Frontend: React, Typescript and CSS are used to create an interactive and user friendly interface.
 * Containerisation & Deployment: Docker for application containerisation and AWS for hosting.